isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

            }
        }

-``command`` is the name of the command to execute and is mandatory.
+The ``command`` is the name of the command to execute and is mandatory.
-``arguments`` is a map of the parameters required to carry out the given command.
+The ``arguments`` is a map of the parameters required to carry out the given command.
 The exact content and format of the map are command-specific.

 ``service`` is a list of the servers at which the control command is